 Now you’re going to get started on the new sink hardware.
 At this point, you can insert the stem of the spout through the middle hole and secure it to the mounting bracket using the included brass nut.
-Make sure it’s tight as can be, because this is the core of your new faucet.
+Make sure it’s tight as can be because this is the core of your new faucet.

 5. Attach the handles

-Next, you’re going to insert the supplied hot and cold screws – hot on left, cold on the right of course.
+Next, you’re going to insert the supplied hot and cold screws – hot on the left, cold on the right of course.
 Now you’re well on your way to having a brand new faucet.
-Now you’re ready to put those nice new handle on the sink and insert the stem of the spout
+Now you’re ready to put that nice new handle on the sink and insert the stem of the spout

 6. Secure the lift rod